Welcome!

 Once per calendar year (per genre, contests excepted)

 Excluding any of our contests and theme issues, we ask that writers submit only once per genre (poetry, fiction, cnf, translations) in each calendar year.
+Contest submissions are unlimited, provided you pay the contest fee(s).

 Previous publication